ObjectModules/deploy/Mapping.md

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
 What we need to do?

-Let try to put a keyword 'best food' on Google Search.
+Let go searching then.
+Try to put a keyword 'best food' on Google Search.
 You will find a huge result which is processed by Google from may be in million or billion pages to choose.
 So which one you gonna eat?

 ##isogram
 An isogram is a word that doesn't contain any repeating letters.